 How to apply

 The first step is to find out which universities within the Wales DTP offer research training in the field you want to work in.
-To find this out, browse through our pathway descriptions.
+To find this out, browse through our pathways.

 You will then apply for a PhD advertised either as “supported by the ESRC Wales DTP” or “with the possibility of being awarded a fully-funded ESRC DTP Studentship”.
 Apply through the institution at which the studentship is based.
-The closing deadline for applications is 4pm on Thursday 1 February 2018.
+The closing deadline for applications will be early in 2019.

-Short-listed applicants will be invited to interview in March 2018.
+Short-listed applicants will be invited to interview.
 After interview, a final short-list of applicants will be put forward to the ESRC Wales DTP Doctoral Panel at which final decisions with regard to studentship awards will be made.
-Successful applicants can expect to hear by mid-April 2018.
+Successful applicants can expect to hear by soon after.

 ESRC studentships are available to students with a good undergraduate degree (First or Upper Second Class or equivalent) in a relevant discipline.
 Full awards (fees plus maintenance stipend) are open to UK Nationals and EU students who can satisfy UK residency requirements.
 To be eligible for the full award, EU Nationals must have been in the UK for at least 3 years prior to the start of the course for which they are seeking funding, including for the purposes of full-time education.
 EU Nationals who do not meet the above residency requirement will typically be eligible for a fees-only award, provided that they have been ordinarily resident in the EU for at least 3 years prior to the start of their proposed programme of study.
 For more information on eligibility, including residency requirements, please see the ESRC guidelines.